 Did you know there are still many volcanoes in France?
 In the Auvergne region not less than 80 summits can be observed from the observatory of the Puy de Dome.
-When your children are interested in learning about volcanoes the Auvergne is an excellent place to go to.
+If your children are interested in learning about volcanoes the Auvergne is an excellent place to go to.
 You can do several hikes and you can visit Vulcania, a combination of an educational site and amusement parc!

 We went to the Auvergne twice, once in April when the Puy de Dome still had snow on it, and once in summer.

 The driving distance to the Auvergne, and it’s capital Clermont-Ferrand for instance would be approximately 3,5 hours from Geneva.
 It could also be a nice place to stop if you are heading elsewhere in France in summer.

 Puy de Dome

 The Puy de Dome is the highest and most known volcano of the Auvergne.
 It’s highest point is at 1465 meters and you can take a nice panoramic train from the town of Orcines to go up there.
 During the 15 minutes train ride you have a beautiful view of the Chaine des Puys, which is the name of the landscape of all the volcanoes together.
 On top of the Puy de Dome activities are often organized.
 When we were there at Easter there was an Easter egg hunt and other activities for kids.
 On top of the Puy de Dome you can walk around on a path way and enjoy the 360 degrees view.
 There is a restaurant at the bottom of the train station, as well as on top.

 For more information on the panoramic train: https://www.panoramiquedesdomes.fr/